-Canvassers have started knocking on doors in the St Albans District to encourage residents to register to vote.
+Canvassers are about to visit households in the St Albans District to encourage residents to register to vote.

-Over the next few weeks, they will approach around 13,000 households that have not returned a household enquiry form.
+Over the next few weeks, they will approach around 4,500 households that have yet to respond to a canvass form.

-They are sent out every year by St Albans City and District Council to keep the electoral register up to date and need to be completed even if there are no changes.
+Every year, St Albans City and District Council conducts the annual canvass to keep the electoral register up to date.

-Residents will be told that they need to respond to ensure they can vote at elections including next May’s District Council elections or a General Election.
+Residents will be told that they need to respond to ensure they can vote at elections including next May’s District Council elections when all 56 seats will be contested.

 If your name is not on the register, you will not be entitled to vote.

-The door-to-door canvass will go on until every property that has not completed an enquiry form is approached.
+The door-to-door canvass will go on until every property that has not completed a canvass form is approached.

 Canvassers will call at every property where there has been no response.
 We want to make sure people do not lose their vote.

-If you haven’t responded to the household enquiry form, please do so as soon as possible.
+If you haven’t responded to the canvass form, please do so as soon as possible.